 Far Cry 5 settings overview

 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Far Cry 5 on a bunch of different AMD and Nvidia GPUs, CPUs, and laptops—see below for the full details.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 All the options for tweaking your graphics settings appear in the Video options menu, with most of them under the second submenu.
 The first submenu is for core elements like resolution, V-sync, buffering, and framerate cap, while FoV is under the fourth submenu.
 There are four graphics presets (plus 'custom'), ranging from low to ultra.
 Using the presets with a GTX 1080 at 1440p, here's a quick look at performance (with percentage increase relative to the ultra preset):